PhoenixTales/phoenix-docs/lore/gods.md

 <!-- Magic is still thought to be a gift of the gods; even if it cannot be proven.
 A title of a book that was not written, is talking of the "Divine Gift" (Göttergabe), related to the first circle, refering to magic or the "Arcane".
 There is a melee weapon called "Götterhammer" (hammer of the gods). -->

-There are also other local deities and believes in different corners of the realm, such as the shamanism of the orcs and specific movements considered as heretical by the royal clergy, such as the *Brotherhood of the Sleeper*.

 ### Sect of the Sleeper